CartoDB/labs-qlik/README.md

 CartoDB maps can be embedded in QlikView and Qlik Sense.
 While the integration typically works on a per-user-case basis, basic integration is really easy to achieve.
 This repo includes the source code for a handful of basic extensions for both QlikView and Qlik Sense that can be used as the foundation of a more complex integration of CartoDB in any of these two Qlik products.

+**If you are using Qlik Sense, we highly encourage you to use our new [Open in CARTO extension](https://github.com/CartoDB/qlik-open-in-carto).
+Open in CARTO supports new dashboard visualizations and can also send data from Qlik to CARTO if needed.**

 ## QlikView

 ### Basic viewer